Encrusting PolypsErythropodium caribaeorumPhoto Wiki Commons, courtesy Line1.

 Licensed under Creative Commons Share Alike 3.0 Unported

-The Encrusting Gorgonian is one of the easiest gorgonians to care for and will easy reproduce!
+The Encrusting Gorgonian is ideal for beginners.
+It's one of the easiest gorgonians to care for and propagate!

 The Encrusting Gorgonian Erythropodium caribaeorum is an attractive, robust gorgonian.
 It forms a smooth stolon, or mat, that is tan, cream or coffee colored.
 Fine long tentacles emerge from star-shaped pinholes on the surface, and they are usually cream or light brown but can have a blue or green cast to them.
 It is a fast growing species, rapidly spreading to encrust all hard surfaces it comes in contact with.
 Thus the common names Encrusting Gorgonian or Encrusting Polyps.

-The Erythropodium genus is easily confused with species from the Briareum genus like the common Encrusting Gorgonian Briareum stechei, which is another encrusting type of gorgonian.
+The Erythropodium genus is easily confused with species from the Briareum genus like the Corky Sea Finger Briareum asbestinum, which is another encrusting type of gorgonian.
 However there are some distinctions to help identify them.
 When the tentacles are retracted, the polyps on the Briareum species are housed in raised calyces or bumps on the surface, rather than having a smooth surface like the Erythropodium coral.
 The Briareum coral can also form short upright extensions, fingers, or lobes arising from the mat.
 These are mostly absent from the Erythropodium species.

 To learn more about these fascinating Octocorals see: